-Tune in while our CEO speaks on the importance of eradicating
+Tune in while our Founder and Executive Director speaks on the importance of eradicating

 Her journey began as she noticed the rising anger in girls she encountered through her etiquette trainings.
 After months of observations, she asked a group of 15 girls she was mentoring, 'how many of them had been touched inappropriately?', and to her dismay 14 of the 15 raised their hands.
 Although saddened and hurt, a very important piece of the puzzle was revealed.
 The anger was a cry for help.